The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 Why this is a useful start

-Why this page helps
+Why this helps

 The short answer

 People search for price because that is the natural question.
-This guide uses price where it helps the answer be found, then explains the operating idea as a participation fee: a contribution to pilot time, equipment use, coordination, and the ability to wait, move, or cancel when conditions do not fit.
+The guide uses price where it helps the answer be found, then explains the operating idea as a participation fee: a contribution to pilot time, equipment use, coordination, and the ability to wait, move, or cancel when conditions do not fit.

 Source basis and date